-Inflation, and how it could affect your investments
+How inflation could affect your investments

 All investments – from cash and fixed income securities to mutual funds, and stocks to cryptocurrencies – come with their own set of risk and reward characteristics.
 Understanding the relationship between risk and reward, and your individual comfort level with both, is a crucial part of building your investment portfolio.

-Want to see how inflation has affected the purchasing power of a Canadian dollar over the last 10, 25 or 50 years?
+Curious to see how inflation has affected the purchasing power of a Canadian dollar over the last 10, 25 or 50 years?
 Check out the Bank of Canada’s inflation calculator.

-What’s inflation risk?
+What is inflation risk?

 “Inflation risk” refers to the risk of a loss of your future purchasing power if the value of your investments doesn’t keep pace with inflation.